 The Best Hikes in Every State

-Hiking through the wilderness is not only a perfect way to see a new place or your home state, it’s great for your mental and physical health.
+Hiking through the wilderness is not only a perfect way to see a new place or your home state, it's great for your mental and physical health.
 In fact, hiking is scientifically proven to reduce stress levels, according to a study conducted at Chiba University in Japan that found a 15-minute walk in the woods reduces certain stress hormones by 16% and blood pressure by 2%.
-And that’s just one of the reasons that hiking is up 22.5% since 2014, as documented by leading outdoor footwear brand Merrell.
-All that to say, there’s no time like the present to hop on the hiking bandwagon — it’s all the rage, especially with masks and adequate distance from other hikers.
+And that's just one of the reasons that hiking is up 22.5% since 2014, as documented by leading outdoor footwear brand Merrell.
+All that to say, there's no time like the present to hop on the hiking bandwagon.

 Wondering where to go hiking?
 We've got you covered.
 Each one of our 50 states has remarkable state and national parks which put the country's natural splendor on full display.
 Those living in the U.S. and travelers coming from halfway 'round the world revel in the country's gorgeous terrain and ecological diversity.
 From the hiking trails along the Atlantic Coast to trekking the Tetons or ascending the slopes of Mount Rainier, we've rounded up each state's best hiking trail.
 Which trail do you want to tackle this year?

 Connecticut — Pine Mountain Trail

 In Ridgefield, Hemlock Hills has beautiful trails and is the perfect place to experience Connecticut's outdoors, thanks to the proximity to Pine Mountain, Wooster Mountain State Park, and Bennett's Pond State Park.
 Take Hemlock Hills to the Pine Mountain Trail for a moderate 7.5-mile loop through scenic woodlands and around Lake Windwing.